Alien4042x/galaxy-integration-geforcenow/README.md

 * It is Windows/Mac only and assumes that everything is where it expects (i.e. the DB)
 * Some supported games may be missed due to differences in how they are named (e.g. Super Duper Edition vs Max Stuff Edition)

-My library has 125 games that are compatible with GFNow as far as I can tell.
-7 needed a bit of a hint (see `gfn_mappings.csv`), 6 didn't detect properly in Galaxy but do run, 3 have detected as another game with the same name in Galaxy but again do run (The Forest, Portal and Tomb Raider).
-The rest worked without incident.

 Now the features:

 * Goes through your game library and adds a Geforce Now platform (well, "Testing Platform" for now) to any games supported in Geforce Now